-- (1) Public and Private Street Alignments and locations shall be consistent with the Regulating Plan and with the regulations contained in this Section. - (2) New streets not shown in the Regulating Plan may be approved by the Development Department if they comply with the requirements of all other sections in this Article VIII. - (3) Curb Cuts shall be kept to a minimum, especially on retail streets, and shall be located as far away from a street intersection as is technically feasible.
+- (1) Public and Private Street Alignments and locations shall be consistent with the Regulating Plan and with the regulations contained in this Section.

+- (2) New streets not shown in the Regulating

+Plan may be approved by the Development

+Department if they comply with the

+requirements of all other sections in this

+Article VIII.

+- (3) Curb Cuts shall be kept to a minimum and shall be located in the least visible location to the extent practical.